 My parents and siblings lived a distance away from my home in Upstate New York and, as the political scene continued to unfold through those turbulent years, what was once our family’s political party of the Democrats shifted to the “certainty” of the conservative Republican Party …..
 These shifters being dubbed “Reagan Democrats”.

 My reality, and immediate focus, was on the urgency of meeting the basic needs of me and my family.
 What was happening in the political scene was not even on the fringes of my awareness or interest other than fleeting images on the news.
-In a new area for only a year, without any friends and family, I continued to plod through the trenches of what was real for us.
+In another new area for only a year, without any friends and family nearby, I continued to plod through the trenches of what was real for us.
 While I was seeking a means to house, feed and clothe my family, the political and social climate continued to wrestle with the opposing extremes of how family, church and country fit into the changing scheme of things.

 This was a very lonely and isolating time for my sons and me.
-I found it very difficult to share the severity of my own situation with my family.
+I found it very difficult to share the severity of my own situation with parents and siblings.
 When I would try I felt it was too disturbing for them to hear and that I was expected to deal with things on my own with strength and faith.
 When your burdens grow heavy, ask God for strength….
 And I did.
 Each had their own hardships and realities, and I found it less conflicting to not talk much about it with them and just do what I had to do.
 I was emotionally drained and overwhelmed with the upheaval that had become our lives.

 At the time, I hadn’t even considered the political ideology playing out within my own family during the Reagan years, pitting welfare assistance and social issues against the re-building of America into the Shining City upon the Hill.
 I felt that my life had become an altered state of existence residing invisibly alongside the lives of people going about the normal daily routines.
 I felt invisible …… like we didn’t matter.